Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 <meta name="naver-site-verification" content="abc123def456..." />

-For a static site on GitHub Pages, add it to index.html or the shared layout <head> and redeploy.
-Then click Verify in the Naver console.
+On a static site like GitHub Pages, add it to index.html or the shared layout <head>, redeploy, and then click Verify in the Naver console.
+That's all there is to it.

 Option B. HTML file upload